Barcelona signs Trincão; Carrasco heads back to Atlético - WHIZ News

 He returns on a loan deal until the end of the season from Chinese club Dalian Professional.

-Carrasco scored 23 goals, including one in the 2016 Champions League final that Atlético lost to Real Madrid, in 124 appearances in his first stint with Atlético.
+Carrasco scored 23 goals, including one in the 2016 Champions League final that Atlético lost to Real Madrid.
+He made 124 appearances in his first stint with Atlético.

+Villarreal presented striker Paco Alcácer on Friday, a day after securing his move from Borussia Dortmund.

+Sevilla also presented midfielder Jesús “Suso” Saénz two days after he joined the club on loan from AC Milan for this season and the next.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports